 Low Earth Orbit and Beyond

 The successes of the early sounding rocket program lead by William Fastie provided the scientific and technical basis for the development of the Apollo 17 Ultraviolet Spectrometer on a mission to search for a lunar atmosphere.
-This effort was supported by Prof. Paul Feldman who later became PI of the sounding rocket program and was responsible for over 3 dozen launches.
+This effort was supported by the late Prof. Paul Feldman who later became PI of the sounding rocket program and was responsible for over 3 dozen launches.

 CAS faculty and researchers played a major role in developing instrumentation for the Hubble Space Telescope (HST), such as the Faint Object Spectrograph (Profs.
 Arthur Davidsen and Holland Ford, Co-investigators) and Space Telescope Imaging Spectrograph (STIS; Prof. Warren Moos was a Co-investigator).
 Prof. Holland Ford was the Co-principal investigator for COSTAR, the corrective optics package that was largely responsible for repairing HST’s mirror problem that was discovered after the initial launch in 1990.
 Ford went on to become Principal Investigator of the Advanced Camera for Surveys (ACS), one of the two imaging cameras currently onboard HST.